sav-che/TL-2/Authors/Young, William Jr. {std. W. Young}.md

-> [!cite] BHL link: this entry starts at [page 493](https://www.biodiversitylibrary.org/item/103250#page/553/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 493](https://www.biodiversitylibrary.org/page/33066833) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Young, William Jr. (1742-1785), American (German-born) botanist; came to Philadelphia from Cassel (Germany) 1744; nurseryman and gardener at Kingsessing 1761-1764; to England 1764; studied botany and gardening; returned to America 1766 as Queen's botanist and commercial gardener and plant collector; again in England 1768 accompanying a consignment of plants, in the Carolinas 1768, to England 1769-1770, 1771-1772; continued his collecting activities from Philadelphia 1772-1785. (*W. Young*).
+Young, William Jr. (1742-1785), American (German-born) botanist; came to Philadelphia from Cassel (Germany) 1744; nurseryman and gardener at Kingsessing 1761-1764; to England 1764; studied botany and gardening; returned to America 1766 as Queen's botanist and commercial gardener and plant collector; again in England 1768 accompanying a consignment of plants, in the Carolinas 1768, to England 1769-1770, 1771-1772; continued his collecting activities from Philadelphia 1772-1785.
+**Abbreviated name**: *W. Young*

 #### Herbarium and types